bogdanvuk/rst/examples/paper/source/index.rst

 .. math:: O(1)
 	:label: cplx_rem_node

-When the node is added, the new set of node test coefficients are calculated at random, hence the complexity of:
+When the node is added, the new set of node test coefficients need to be calculated, hence the complexity of:

 .. math:: O(\NA)
 	:label: cplx_add_node